Terrabrasilis/terrabrasilis-deter-sync-amz/client-api/env-php/README.md

 *Needs rebuild Docker Image

 This software needs the pre-defined names for database and table.
-So, if you want or need to change the default database or table for DETER-B AMZ, you need to changes this code as well.
+So, if you want or need to change the default database or table for deter_amazonia_nb, you need to changes this code as well.

 ## Build the docker